DennisPing/Hill-Climbing-Search-Algorithm/README.md

 You can achieve similar results by randomizing the swap positions and limiting the number of swaps to 500 or 1000 per iteration.
 In fact, you often stumble into a better solution by sheer luck.

+## Optimizations

+1. Precalculate all pairwise distances between each city and store them in a HashMap.
+2. Convert all city names from string to int for efficient usage in Numba.
+3. Code the Haversine equation so that it can be compiled into Numba.
+4. Compile the total_distance equation.
+5. Compile the find_best_neighbor equation.

 ## Example Input
 Command Line Interface
 ```